jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Every creature must evolve.
 Once you realize humans can't evolve biologically, this new philosophy falls into place: technological evolution is the plot of human existence.
 But the storytelling that connects us to good tools also keeps us loyal to old ones.
 So, we're often masked from the fact our only path to success is leaving old ways of Life behind in order to harvest resources in a new way.

-But biology is still involved in technological evolution.
-The individuals with secure food, shelter, water, have a biology telling them to defend what they have.
-Our fixed-ideological politics today lets these people determine what's best for society.

-We thus have lots of stepmothers in our body politic.
+Although we can't evolve biologically, individuals with secure food, shelter, water, still have a biology telling them to defend what they have.
+As of now, we have lots of stepmothers in our body politic.

 Industrial Age way of life is based around technology like broadcast radio and television, school libraries and lecture halls, corporate offices and meeting rooms, car and truck transportation, suburban housing and home remodeling, and so on down the mass-marketing list.
 All these one-size-fits-all adaptations are no longer enough to empower their users to climb ladders in the game of evolution.